Epicenter (horse): 2022: three-year-old season

 Epicenter began his three-year-old campaign on January 22, 2022, in the Lecomte Stakes at the Fair Grounds.
 He went to the early lead and set sensible fractions.
 In the stretch, first Pappacap and then Call Me Midnight made strong moves.
 Epicenter held off Pappacap but was caught at the wire by Call Me Midnight, losing by a head.

 Epicenter returned to racing on February 19 in the Risen Star Stakes.
 He went to the early lead and set a moderate pace, then opened up a wide lead in mid-stretch.
-Geared down for the final strides, he still won by 2 3/4 lengths over Smile Happy, with Zandon closing late for third.
+Geared down for the final strides, he won by 2 3/4 lengths over Smile Happy, with Zandon closing for third.
 "It was a little different than his last race, as every fraction was perfect for him," said Winchell.
 "He was nice and comfortable and you just hope he'll finish the race, which he did."

-On March 26, Epicenter went off as the even-money in the Louisiana Derby.
-He broke slowly so jockey Joel Rosario moved him to the inside where he rated in third place.
+On March 26, Epicenter went off as the even-money favorite in the Louisiana Derby.
+He broke slowly, so jockey Joel Rosario moved him to the inside, where he rated in third place.
 On the final turn, he moved to the outside and began closely steadily, striking the lead near the head of the stretch.
-He continued to draw away and won easily by 2 1/2 lengths over Zozos.
-His time of 1:54.38 for 1 3/16 miles set a new track record.
+He continued to draw away and won by 2 1/2 lengths over Zozos.
+His time of 1:54.38 for 1 3/16 miles set a track record.
 "He took a little dirt today and he didn't mind it," said Rosario.
 "He was off the pace today and inside of horses.
 It seems like he can be special.
 The way he did it today, the mile and a quarter (of the Derby) shouldn't be a problem.
 We will see what happens."